rgoshen/py_personal_site/README.md

 # py_personal_site

-Using Python Flask framework and Jinja2 templating to create a personal site.
+Using Python Flask framework to create a personal site.